Skip to main content

 Background and Education

 In addition to mediating a wide variety of discrimination, harassment and retaliation actions, Mr. Sonnenberg has mediated numerous Fair Labor Standards Act (FLSA) and state law wage and hour collective and class actions.
-These have involved employees and companies in the technology, media and entertainment, retail, hospitality, health care and transportation industries, among others.
-These actions have included state-specific, multi-state and nationwide claims.
-When mediating a putative or certified collective or class action matter, Mr. Sonnenberg not only draws upon his prior experience mediating complex class claims, but also his earlier practice litigating wage and hour matters in both California and New York.
+These have included state-specific, multi-state and nationwide claims involving employees and companies in the technology, media and entertainment, financial services, restaurant, retail, real estate, hospitality, health care and transportation industries, among others.
+When mediating a putative or certified collective or class action matter, Mr. Sonnenberg not only draws on his prior experience mediating complex class claims, but also his earlier practice litigating wage and hour matters in both California and New York.

-Before practicing law, Mr. Sonnenberg devoted himself to a 15-year career as a psychotherapist in Michigan and California.
-Mr. Sonnenberg worked in diverse psychiatric settings and community organizations, assisting individuals with a wide range of emotional, vocational and financial challenges, including facilitating the resolution of disputes with family members, employers and other third parties.
-Settings included psychiatric hospitals, a community mental health center, and the private practice of psychotherapy working with individuals, couples and families.
+Before practicing law, Mr. Sonnenberg devoted himself to a fifteen-year career as a licensed psychotherapist in California and Michigan.
+He worked in diverse psychiatric settings and community organizations, assisting individuals in a wide range of disputes with family members, employers and other third parties.
+The settings in which he worked included psychiatric hospitals, a community mental health center, and the private practice of psychotherapy working with individuals, couples, and families.

-Mr. Sonnenberg has mediated numerous matters not only at JAMS but as a member of the Mediation Panels of the U.S. District Court, Southern and Eastern Districts of New York.
-He has taught employment law to members of the federal judiciary through the Federal Judicial Center, has provided employment law training and advice in a variety of settings, and was an adjunct faculty member at Cardozo Law School.
+As a member of the New York, California and District of Columbia bars who has also resolved disputes nationwide, Mr. Sonnenberg has mediated numerous matters not only at JAMS, but as a member of the Mediation Panels of the United States District Courts for both the Southern and Eastern Districts of New York.
+He has taught employment law to members of the federal judiciary at New York University through the Federal Judicial Center, has provided employment law training and advice in a variety of settings, and was an adjunct faculty member at Cardozo Law School.

 ADR Experience and Qualifications